kevgo/multi-repo-tool/documentation/tutorial.md

 codebases.

 ```
-m limit ls package.json
+m only ls package.json
 ```

-The ["limit" command](limit.md) limits _mrt_ activities to repositories for which the given CLI command returns an exit code of `0`.
+The ["only" command](only.md) limits _mrt_ activities to repositories for which the given CLI command returns an exit code of `0`.
 Node.js codebases contain a file `package.json`.
 The `ls` command returns exit code `1` if the given file doesn't exist.

 ```
 m run git hack critical-update